sampsonv/github-trending/README.md

 # github-trending
 ## All language

+* 【2024-02-18】[astral-sh / uv](https://github.com/astral-sh/uv) - An extremely fast Python package installer and resolver, written in Rust.
+* 【2024-02-18】[google / generative-ai-dart](https://github.com/google/generative-ai-dart) - Google AI SDK for Dart
+* 【2024-02-18】[ChatGPTNextWeb / ChatGPT-Next-Web](https://github.com/ChatGPTNextWeb/ChatGPT-Next-Web) - A cross-platform ChatGPT/Gemini UI (Web / PWA / Linux / Win / MacOS). 一键拥有你自己的跨平台 ChatGPT/Gemini 应用。
+* 【2024-02-18】[MichaelCade / 90DaysOfDevOps](https://github.com/MichaelCade/90DaysOfDevOps) - I am using this repository to document my journey learning about DevOps.
+I began this process on January 1, 2022, and plan to continue until March 31.
+I will be dedicating one hour each day, including weekends, to gaining a foundational understanding of the various aspects of DevOps.
+This will be a 90-day intensive study period.
+2022 & 2023 inc.
 * 【2024-02-17】[kijai / ComfyUI-DiffusersStableCascade](https://github.com/kijai/ComfyUI-DiffusersStableCascade) - Simple inference with StableCascade using diffusers in ComfyUI
 * 【2024-02-17】[reorproject / reor](https://github.com/reorproject/reor) - AI note-taking app that runs models locally.
 * 【2024-02-17】[gptscript-ai / gptscript](https://github.com/gptscript-ai/gptscript) - Natural Language Programming